 This decision is in response to the growing backlog of cold-case cyber crimes that are, for the most part, ignored by law enforcement agencies and prosecutors due to the sheer volume of crimes and shortage of qualified digital forensic experts within many jurisdictions.

-Roberts, a licensed private investigator said “we are making this cautious entry into this area and, with few exceptions, limiting our civil services to cases involving defamation, harassment, extortion and child exploitation”.
-Roberts added that these services are “with a view to help victims value add their cases by gathering and preserving crucial evidence and liaising with the appropriate law enforcement agency to balance economically prudent justice with the victim’s pain which, is difficult to understand unless personally experienced”.
+Michael Roberts, a licensed private investigator, stated that they are entering this area cautiously.
+They will primarily focus on civil cases related to defamation, harassment, extortion, and child exploitation, with only a few exceptions.
+Roberts added that these services are “With a view to help victims value add their cases by gathering and preserving crucial evidence and liaising with the appropriate law enforcement agency to balance economically prudent justice with the victim’s pain which is difficult to understand unless personally experienced”.

-Roberts said that in the last two months there have been several arrests and seizure of computing devices as a result of Rexxfield’s assistance, usually for poorly funded and small enforcement agencies.
+Roberts said that in the last two months, there have been several arrests and seizures of computing devices as a result of Rexxfield’s assistance, usually for poorly funded and small enforcement agencies.